greg7mdp/gtl/README.md

 Copy the gtl directory to your project.
 Update your include path.
 That's all.

 If you are using Visual Studio, you probably want to add `gtl/debug_vis/gtl.natvis` to your projects.
 This will allow for a clear display of the hash table contents in the debugger.
+Similar debug visualizers are also provided for gdb and lldb in the \gtl/debug_vis` directory.

 > A cmake configuration files (CMakeLists.txt) is provided for building the tests and examples.
-Command for building and running the tests is:
+Command for building and running the tests is: <br>
 > `mkdir build && cd build && cmake -DGTL_BUILD_TESTS=ON -DGTL_BUILD_EXAMPLES=ON .. && cmake --build . && make test`

-## Hash containers (`flat_hash_map`, `flat_hash_set`, `node_hash_map`, `node_hash_set`)
+## Hash containers

 [Gtl](https://github.com/greg7mdp/gtl) provides a set of hash containers (maps and sets) implemented using open addressing (single array of values, very cache friendly), as well as advanced SSE lookup optimizations allowing for excellent performance even when the table is up to 87% full.
 These containers have the same API as the `unordered` versions from the STL, and are significantly outperforming the unordered version both in terms of speed and space.

+The four provided hash containers are:
+    - `gtl::flat_hash_map`
+    - `gtl::flat_hash_set`
+    - `gtl::node_hash_map`
+    - `gtl::node_hash_set`

-For more information on the hash containers, please see [gth hash containers](https://github.com/greg7mdp/gtl/docs/hmap.md)
+For more information on the hash containers, please see [gtl hash containers](https://github.com/greg7mdp/gtl/tree/main/docs/hmap.md)

 Here is a very basic example of using the gtl::flat_hash_map: